ontoportal-lirmm/ncbo_annotator/lib/ncbo_annotator/mgrep/README.md

 The second paramter `longword` is a boolean parameter.
 If `true` mgrep will match the longest occurrences ONLY, if `false` mgrep will match all occurrences.

 `client.annotate` returns an `AnnotatedText` object.
-This is essentially a collection of annotates.
-One can iterate over the mgrep annotations using `each`.
+This is essentially a collection of annotations.
+One can iterate over all annotations using `each`.

 Each annotation is a `Struct` with the following fields: